-As a "controlled company" under AMEX's listing standards, the Company is not required to cause nominees for director to be selected or recommended to the Board by either a nominating committee comprised solely of independent directors or by a majority of the Company's independent directors.
-The Board of Directors has determined not to form a nominating committee because it is a "controlled company," with more than a majority of the Company's Common Stock owned by three stockholders who have agreed to vote together in the election of directors and can, therefore, elect all directors (see "Ownership of Certain Beneficial Owners and Management - Stockholders Agreement" and "Controlled Company," above) and because there has historically been few vacancies on the Board.
+As a "controlled company" under the NYSE Alternext Company Guide, the Company is not required to cause nominees for director to be selected or recommended to the Board by either a nominating committee comprised solely of independent directors or by a majority of the Company's independent directors.
+The Board of Directors has determined not to form a nominating committee because it is a "controlled company" (see "Ownership of Certain Beneficial Owners and Management - Stockholders' Agreement" and "Controlled Company," above) and because there has historically been few vacancies on the Board.

-Instead, the full Board of Directors, a majority of whom meet the "independent director" criteria under the AMEX listing standards, participates in the consideration of director nominees.
+Instead, the full Board of Directors, a majority of whom meet the "independent director" criteria under the NYSE Alternext Company Guide, participates in the consideration of director nominees.
 The Board does not have a charter governing its nomination process.